keks24/general-wordpress-setup/README.md

 # general-wordpress-setup
-More or less requried configuration files for `WordPress`.
+more or less requried configuration files for `wordpress`.